calaldees/teacherEducation/teacherEducation/creativeTeaching.md

     * Pallet (what skills do they need before they can start combining ideas autonomously?)
     * Assessment criteria (how will they know 'what' to focus on and judge their own progress)
     * Templates (for the weaker)
+    * Showcase/Viability/Conveyed? (will their creativity have value to others?)
+        * Open day?
+Younger peers?
+Display?
+Performance/Presentation?
 * Individual (silent) 5min
 * Pair 10min
 * Share 15min